SS Buskø: American reaction

-An account of the episode appeared in the U.S. Coast Guard in WWII (98–100):
+An account of the episode appeared in the U.S. Coast Guard in WWII (pp 98–100):

 “Twelve men, led by Lt.
 Leroy McCluskey, were assigned to attack and capture the station.
 About midnight the landing party proceeded in a small boat to within a mile of the station.
 Lt.
 McCluskey surrounded the shack with his commandos and, gun in hand, kicked in the door of the building and rushed in upon three men who were resting in their bunks.
 The German radiomen quickly surrendered and told all they knew.
 Their radio equipment and code were also taken.
 Under pretense of building a fire to make coffee for the Americans, the radiomen tried to burn some papers, but the Coast Guard party was too quick for the Nazis and the papers were seized.
 They turned out to be confidential instructions – Hitler’s plans for radio stations in the far north – and of considerable value to the Coast Guard.”

 Much of this is contradicted in FBI-papers and Norwegian sources, but the account illustrates how Americans perceived and reacted to the incident.
 Thus, the official history of the U.S. Navy in World War II states: “The capture of the BUSKOE expedition by Commander Smith marks the first blow struck by the United States Navy against Germany, and as such was the first violation of the United States Neutrality policy.”

 The arrival of Buskø with 21 Norwegian captives on 14 October was extensively covered in the American press.
 On 12 October, the New York Times held that a Nazi spy ship with a “Gestapo agent” had been caught in the Western Hemisphere, and reported rumors about extensive German activities in the island.
 The paper wrote: “The seized vessel, so sea-worn that little of her paint remained, was ketch rigged and equipped with an auxiliary steam engine.
 Norwegian colors flew at her masthead and were painted on her sides.
 She was extremely filthy, according to members of the prize crew.
 Piled on the deckhouse were skis and dog sleds, and a husky and a huge black Newfoundland dog wandered about the decks.”